Skip to content

 Fees and funding

-Your course fees cover the cost of studies, including most materials to create your designs and other great benefits such as the use of our modern library and free use of the IT equipment and software on the campus during your course.
+Your course fees cover the cost of studies, including yarns and materials to create your designs and samples, the factory trip and other great benefits such as the use of our modern library and free use of the IT equipment and software on the campus during your course.
+Depending on the scale of your finished project, you may be asked to contribute towards yarns if there are any specialist or higher-cost items required.

 Please bring with you to the first session: